bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 What do you see as the output in the terminal?

 5. Read the Code Simplicity book by Max Kanat-Alexander.
-It explains Incremental Development and Incremental Design with the calculator as an example in chapter 5 : Change.
+It explains Incremental Development and Incremental Design with the calculator as an example in Chapter 5 : Change.
 It is less than 100 pages, very easy to read and filled with great insights on software development.

 \newpage